Lunar Crater volcanic field

-Lunar Crater volcanic field is a volcanic field in Nye County, Nevada.
+Lunar Crater volcanic field is a volcanic field in Nye County, Nevada, United States.
 It lies along the Reveille and Pancake Ranges and consists of over 200 vents, mostly small volcanic cones with associated lava flows but also several maars, including one maar named Lunar Crater.
 Some vents have been eroded so heavily that the structures underneath the volcanoes have been exposed.
 Lunar Crater itself has been used as a testing ground for Mars rovers and as training ground for astronauts.

 The volcanic field has formed on top of older, Oligocene-to-Miocene-age volcanic rocks and calderas, but its own activity commenced only about 6 million years ago.
 The reasons for the volcanic activity there are not well known.
 The volcanic field has produced various types of basaltic magma and also trachyte; the most recent eruption was about 38,000 years ago, and renewed activity is possible.